goodloop/autoware_auto_mirror/docs/contributors_guide/ide-specific-configuration.md

 ### Running and debugging the nodes

-For now you can debug anything that you can run with `ros2 run package_name executable_name <param1> <param2>...`
+Now anything that can be run with `ros2 run package_name executable_name <param1> <param2>...` can be debugged.

-You cannot directly debug the nodes that you run through the `ros2 launch` command although it should be fairly simple to [have Clion Attach to a Process](https://www.jetbrains.com/help/clion/attaching-to-local-process.html).
+The nodes that are run with `ros2 launch` command cannot be debugged with following method although it should be fairly simple to [have Clion Attach to a Process](https://www.jetbrains.com/help/clion/attaching-to-local-process.html).

 #### Example for running the "point_cloud_filter_transform_nodes" from the perception/filters in ROS2 Foxy:**

-Normally you can run this node with following commands:
+Normally this node can be run with following commands:
 ```bash
 # In my pc, the AutowareAuto is located in ~/adehome/
 # Please update this path with your configuration